 Provide affordable food and household products

-The local food co-ops will be run by members, according to local needs.
-Members will decide collectively on what to buy (and for how much) and will be responsible for the day to day running of the co-op.
+Local food co-ops are run by members, according to local needs.
+Members decide collectively on what to buy (and for how much) and are responsible for the day to day running of the co-op.

-Cooperation Town co-ops will be part of a network and will have access to shared resources.
-They will work to scale the network up through training and mutual support.
+Cooperation Town co-ops are part of a network and have access to shared resources.
+They work to scale up the network through training and mutual support.

 The co-op model is not new or radical.
-It's based on the simple idea that organising together makes us stronger and more resilient - and saves us money!
+It is based on the simple idea that organising together makes us stronger and more resilient - and saves us money!

 In Europe and across the UK, neighbourhood food co-ops purchase products in large quantities, directly from wholesalers, for a fraction of the price people pay in corner shops.
 Fruit, veg, meat, dairy, rice and bread, can all be ordered in bulk, then weighed, packaged and sold at cost value in the community.